DENTAL CLINICS : NEW-PATIENT INTAKE + TREATMENT FOLLOW-UP

 The front desk is still the single point of failure for new-patient capture

-Doctors or owners are checking phones because they do not trust the intake layer
+You or the doctors are checking phones because the intake layer does not feel reliable enough

 The schedule looks full, but preventable gaps and drift remain everywhere